 Little Chef was once the biggest of all Britain's roadside names.
-For almost 60 years it has catered for families on the move and making a good attempt to attract local residents too.
+For almost 60 years it catered for families, businessmen and nearby restaurants through its large number of roadside diners and service areas.

-It was the golden child of its owners Trusthouse Forte, which was then eyed upon by Granada who grew it to become a 439-branch mega-brand.
+It was the golden child of its owners Trusthouse Forte, which was then seized upon by Granada who grew it to become a 439-branch mega-brand, with branches every eight miles along major roads, and posters at every opportunity.
 What followed was a slow and painful decline, with 15 years of headlines about financial difficulties and mass closures as the chain was thrown between passionless owners who each had a completely different strategy.

 Little Chef have had a huge cultural impact, often owing to their negative public perception from the past.
 There is a long-standing joke that Little Chef's chain of restaurants pre-dates the British road network.
 This joke lasted a lot longer than their restaurants.

 As of July 2021, the Little Chef website is still advertising restaurants that closed four years ago, causing confusion.
 Somebody is continuing to pay the bills to keep both of its websites active every year.